Answers to common questions about the personal advice service for PSS members.

 3. Attend first advice appointment

 The aim of your first appointment with your financial planner is to identify and understand your financial goals.
-Your planner will use the information you provide in part A of the needs analysis.
+Your planner will use the information you provide in your discovery record.
 No personal financial advice will be provided at this time.
 You may, however, receive general advice.
 The cost of this appointment is $185.

 4. Agree on quote and scope of advice